A list of simple ways to maximize dollars spent on your electrical infrastructure

 - One hour of planning can save 17 hours on the job site.
 Early collaboration with your electrical contractor and engineer allows options such as underground raceway, modular electric rooms, and prefabrication.
 These often minimize installation costs and site congestion.
 See related articles here.

-- You can leverage the benefits of BIM (3D CAD) whether or not your entire building and process are modeled.
-Select an electrical partner who is capable of modeling electric rooms and major raceway routes and who is capable of coordinating this with the other site disciplines so that building space is used effectively and prefabrication opportunities are maximized.
+- You can leverage the benefits of BIM (3D CAD) whether or not you modeled your entire building and process.
+Select an electrical partner capable of modeling electric rooms and major raceway routes and coordinating with the other site disciplines.
+This way, you effectively use the building space and maximize prefabrication opportunities.
 See an example that used BIM that led to a successful project.

 - Inverter duty motors and standard motors each have their own application.
 Inverter duty motors are built to be operated by VFDs.
 A standard motor will operate only at full speed.
 Find out where you would use each in this Automation World podcast.